-- Ensure all Water Pump switches are OFF. - Twist the inlet cap (bowl) "counterclockwise" to unscrew from the strainer assembly.
+• Ensure all Water Pump switches are OFF.

-- Remove the bowl and pull the strainer screen out of the bowl to tap out any particles and rinse clean. - Insert the strainer screen back into the bowl, then screw the bowl back onto the strainer assembly. - NOTE: You must also empty the strainer when winterizing your coach to avoid water freezing and cracking the filter bowl.
+- Twist the inlet cap (bowl) "counterclockwise" to unscrew from the strainer assembly. - Remove the bowl and pull the strainer screen out of the bowl to tap out any particles and rinse clean. - Insert the strainer screen back into the bowl, then screw the bowl back onto the strainer assembly.